Sumedh-Joshi/Operating_systems_Assignment/Assignment_2/README.md

-# Banker's Algorithm (C Implementation)
+# Banker's Algorithm (C++ Implementation)

 ## Overview
-This project implements the Banker's Algorithm for deadlock avoidance in C, targeting Linux/Unix.
+This project implements the Banker's Algorithm for deadlock avoidance in C++, targeting Linux/Unix.
 It reads a snapshot of processes, resource totals, allocation matrix and max matrix from an input file, computes the `Need` and `Available` vectors, and performs the safety check to determine whether the system is in a safe state; if so, it prints a safe sequence.

-This implementation was written to satisfy Programming Assignment #2 requirements.

-## How Banker’s Algorithm works (brief)
+## How Banker’s Algorithm works
 - `Available` = total resources - sum of allocated resources
 - `Need[i][j]` = `Max[i][j] - Allocation[i][j]`
 - Safety algorithm: